imammahudi/web-crowdfounding/README.md

-# MERN Ecommerce
+# Web Apps Crowdfounding

 ## Description

-An ecommerce store built with MERN stack, and utilizes third party API's.
-This ecommerce store enable three main different flows or implementations:
+web apps that users can use to invest in the products offered.
+This application has the following scope:

-1. Buyers browse the store categories, products and brands
+1. Investors browse the store categories, products and brands
-2. Sellers or Merchants manage their own brand component
+2. Investors can make payments using digital payments
 3. Admins manage and control the entire store components

 * features: